1Password passkey support to launch on June 6

-Toronto-based password manager 1Password is adding support to save and manage passkeys starting June 6th.
+Toronto-based password manager 1Password is adding support to save and manage passkeys in open beta starting June 6th.

 The company first revealed that support for passkeys is coming soon back in November 2022, and the feature finally has a rollout date of June 6th.